smagnani96/eBPF_TrafficAnalyzer/README.md

 ## General Usage

 Let's analyze step by step every operation needed to make the system work.
-If you are not willing to write new code, please go to Step2 and use my [ddos_detection](./src/ddos_detection) or [crypto_mining](./src/crypto_mining) example.
+If you are not willing to write new code, please go to Step2 and use my `dataplane.json` examples, both for the online and offline scenario.

 No need to tell that if you are going to use this project with Polycube, a running `polycubed` daemon is needed to accomplish every interaction.